What is Biomedical Technology Systems?

 The program also addresses both general and specialized medical technologies along with how these technologies are interfaced with health networks.
 The programs included IT related content will adequately prepare the student to meet the expectations of employers.

-With only 74 educational programs of this type throughout the country and the only public, non-profit program of its type in the state of Kentucky the BTS program at MCC offers students a unique training opportunity.
+With fewer than 70 educational programs of this type throughout the country and the only program of its type in the state of Kentucky, the BTS program at MCC offers students a unique training opportunity.

 What are my career choices?

 Upon completion of the program, the graduate will be prepared for immediate employment as an entry-level healthcare technology management professional and may pursue employment with a number of employers including, but not limited to: hospitals, clinics, home health equipment companies, dialysis treatment centers, third-party medical equipment service providers, and medical equipment manufacturers.